 The Group's accounts are prepared in accordance with current International Financial Reporting Standards (IFRS) applicable to the insurance industry.
-The International Accounting Standards Board (IASB) introduced a framework that it described as Phase I which, under its standard IFRS 4 permitted insurers to continue to use the statutory basis of accounting for insurance assets and liabilities that existed in their jurisdictions prior to January 2005.
-In May 2017, the IASB published its replacement standard on insurance accounting (IFRS 17, 'Insurance Contracts'), which will have the effect of introducing fundamental changes to the statutory reporting of insurance entities that prepare accounts according to IFRS from 2021.
-The European Union will apply its usual process for assessing whether the standard meets the necessary criteria for endorsement.
-With the publication of IFRS 17, the Group is familiarising itself with the complex requirements of this standard and considering its potential impact.
-The effect of changes required to the Group's accounting policies as a result of implementing the new standard is currently uncertain, but these changes can be expected to, amongst other things, alter the timing of IFRS profit recognition.
+The International Accounting Standards Board (IASB) introduced a framework that it described as Phase I, which permitted insurers to continue to use the statutory basis of accounting for insurance assets and liabilities that existed in their jurisdictions prior to January 2005.
+In July 2010, the IASB published its first Exposure Draft for its Phase II on insurance accounting, which would introduce significant changes to the statutory reporting of insurance entities that prepare accounts according to IFRS.
+A revised Exposure Draft was issued in June 2013.
+The IASB is currently re-deliberating the Exposure Draft proposals in light of comments by the insurance industry and other respondents and is expecting to issue the final standard (IFRS 17, 'Insurance Contracts') in the first half of 2017.
+The standard is expected to apply from 2021.

-Any changes or modification of IFRS accounting policies may require a change in the way in which future results will be determined and/or a retrospective adjustment of reported results to ensure consistency.
+Any changes or modification of IFRS accounting policies may require a change in the future results or a retrospective adjustment of reported results.